1995parham/Platform101/README.md

 ## IoT Courses
 ### SSC Summer Course 2017
+This course held in the summer of 2017 with the help of the students' scientific chapter of Amirkabir University of Technology.
+This course aims to help students to start using IoT platforms besides their hardware projects.
+Here you can see its topics at a glance:

 - IoT big picture
 - why using smart things alone? when things comes together ...